 - Do teams lack the authority to get the tasks done?

-- Do you think management provides enough support to meet the needs of clients and customers?
+- Is management providing enough support to meet the needs of clients and customers?

 - Do people value each other in a team?

-- Do you feel pressurized by the top level management?
+- Is there pressure from the top level management?

 - Do the policies and procedures help you?

-- Do you think the management is concerned about the issues faced by the employees in the organization?
+- Is management concerned about the issues faced by the employees in the organization?

 - Do you feel you have a clear understanding of how to proceed throughout the process of change?

-- Do you feel management feels employees are responsible if things don’t work out well in this organization?
+- Does management take accountability if things don’t work out well in this organization?

 - Do you feel management compromises company policies and principles to achieve its goals?

-- Do you feel change happens too quickly in this organization and leads to disruption?
+- Does change happen too quickly in this organization and leads to disruption?

 - Do you feel you can influence the workplace with your ideas and beliefs?

-- Do you feel individuals, teams and functional area have incompatible goals?
+- How do individuals, teams and functional areas have incompatible goals?